vortexmakes/rkh-examples/blinky.cmake/README.md

 4. `cmake ../blinky.cmake -DRKH_PLATFORM="__LNXGNU__" -DGIT_SUBMODULE=ON -G"Eclipse CDT4 - Unix Makefiles"`

 Import this in Eclipse do the following:
-1. Select 'File > Import...' to bring up the Import wizard.
+1. Select __File_ > __Import...__ to bring up the __Import__ wizard.
-2. Choose 'Existing Project into Workspace' and click the 'Next' button.
+2. Choose __Existing Project into Workspace__ and click the __Next__ button.
-3. Select the 'path/to/rkh-examples/build' project directory.
+3. Select the `path/to/rkh-examples/build` project directory.
-4. Click the 'Finish' button to import the selected project into the workspace.
+4. Click the __Finish__ button to import the selected project into the workspace.

 ### 4.2 Project structure
 #### _model_
-It contains PulseCounter and PulseCounterMgr state machines
+It contains Blinky state machine model

 #### _src_
-It includes both application code and BSP (Board Support Package) code.
+It includes the application code.
 The most important files and directories are listed below:

-*   _signals.h_: defines signals as enumerated constants, which are used as state machine triggers.
+- _signal.h_: defines signals as enumerated constants, which are used as state machine triggers.
-*   _events.h_: defines events types, which are derived from RKH framework types.
+- _event.h_: defines events types, which are derived from RKH framework types.
-*   _priorities.h_: defines active object priorities as enumerated constants.
+- _priority.h_: defines active object priorities as enumerated constants.
-*   _PulseCounterMgr.h/.c_: specifies and implements the PulseCounterMgr active object and its paramterized state machine (PulseCounter).
-Please correlate this implementation with the state diagrams shown above.
+- _blinky.h/.c_: specifies and implements the Blinky active object.
+Please correlate this implementation with the state diagram shown above.
-*   _main.c_: contains the main() function, which initializes both BSP and PulseCounterMgr active object, then executes the RKH framework in order to orchestrates this reactive application.
+- _main.c_: contains the main() function, which initializes both BSP and Blinky active object, then executes the RKH framework in order to orchestrates this reactive application.
-*   _rkhcfg.h_: adapts and configures RKH in compile time.
+- _rkhcfg.h_: adapts and configures RKH in compile-time.

-#### _bsp_
-It contains the source code of BSP for Linux platform.
-It emulates interrupts, implements the communication with Trazer tool and a simple event-loop, which is a non-preemptive cooperative scheduler.
+- _CMakeLists.txt_: to make the executable
+- _bsp.h_: defines the BSP abstraction layer

-#### _RKH_
+#### _third-party_
+It contains Git submodules almost exclusively.
-Here is located the RKH framework's source code.
+- _RKH_: here is located the RKH framework's source code as a Git submodule.

-### 4.3 Build
-*   Right-click on project 'Parameterized' in the 'Project Explorer'
-*   Choose 'Build Project'
+- _CMakeLists.txt_: to make a static library from RKH framework

+#### _CMakeLists.txt_
+Top level CMakeLists.txt.
+It calls the CMakeLists.txt in the sub-directories to create the following:
+- _rkh_: a static library from RKH framework
+- _blinky_: an executable

+#### _build_
+All temporary build and object files are located in this directory keeping the source tree clean.

 ### 4.4 Run and debug
 *   Open a console, change the directory where you previously downloaded Trazer, and run it by executing the following command line: `./trazer -t 6602`